jackkershaw/my-coding-progress/Coding journey so far.md

  -  27 May: 0.5 hours on codewars, 3 hour on working on website for application.
  - 28 May: 2.5 hours on codewars
  - 29 May: 2 hours on codewars, got to 5 kyu :)
+ - 31 May: 2 hours on FreeCodeCamp Javascript
+ - 1 June:

  - Next: See [Todoist](https://todoist.com/app/)